walkerab/terraform-drift-detector/README.md

-This software is a proof-of-concept and in what might be considered alpha stage.
+This software is a proof-of-concept in alpha stage.
 It comes with no guarantees.
 Use at your own risk.

 # Terraform Drift Detector